Sample of Weekly Premium Analysis

 Machine learning (P-indicator)

-- In p-indicator results, the Last Date of weekly bars is shown as the first date of the week.
+- In p-indicator results, the Last Date of weekly bars is shown as the last date of the week.
 The Open, High, Low and Close of weekly bars are based on the actual weekly variation of prices.

 - The calculations are based on weekly adjusted data for Dow-30 stocks since 01/2000

-The weekly results indicate negative short-term bias.
+The weekly results indicate positive short-term bias.

 TS is the profit-target and stop-loss file, P-long and P-short are the long and short probabilities for a position in the corresponding ticker, P-delta is the difference (P-long – P-short), a measure of the directional bias and S is the significance of the result (for weekly data 0 means low or no significance.)
 In the results, the Last Date of weekly data is the first date of the week.